Claire Dean

 The Uros Islands

-The Uros people who inhabit Lake Titicaca created their own floating reed islands by tying together the totora reeds that grows in abundance in the shallow waters of the world’s highest navigable lake.
-Why they decided to escape the shores of Titicaca is still a mystery but these incredible people have now made their life afloat this massive lake.
+Yellow totora reed boats and houses on reed islands cover the entrance to the highest navigable lake in the world.
+The Uros people who inhabit Lake Titicaca created their floating reed islands by tying together the totora reeds that grow abundantly in the shallow waters of Lake Titicaca.
+Theories will tell you that the Uros people created these floating islands as a response to the Inca invasion or the Spanish conquest; whichever approach is correct, these people now live peacefully, surviving on tourism on the magnificent lake.
 You can visit these islands just 30 minutes from the pier in Puno.

 Amantaní Island